Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: Results

 \begin{enumerate} \item Full simulation: all three coordinate velocities taken directly from the hydrodynamic model. \item Pure Keplerian rotation: $v_\phi = v_\phi^{\rm Kep}$, with $v_r = v_z = 0$. \item Infall azimuthal only: $v_\phi = v_\phi^{\rm In}$, with $v_r = v_z = 0$. \item Infall radial only: $v_r = v_r^{\rm In}$, while $v_\phi = v_\phi^{\rm Kep}$ and $v_z = 0$. \item Infall vertical only: $v_z = v_z^{\rm In}$, with $v_\phi = v_\phi^{\rm Kep}$ and $v_r = 0$. \end{enumerate}

 The first row of Fig.~\ref{fig:channels} shows the full infall model, with the middle column showing the line-of-sight $v=0$ km/s channel, and the left and right of middle columns showing the blue and redshifted wings, respectively. ``Wiggles" in the iso-velocity curve are apparent across all the channel maps in the full simulation, with the middle column using arrows to signify particularly strong wiggles.
-The wiggles produced by infall look remarkably similar to those produced by the gravitational instability \citep{hall2020}.
-Also apparent is an ``arc''-like structure in the $v=-0.4$ km/s channel that connects the northern and souther wings of the iso-velocity curves.
-This arc structure is not apparent on the $v=0.4$ km/s channel, although a smaller arc becomes apparent in the $v=0.6$ km/s channel (marked with an arrow).
+The wiggles produced by infall are remarkably similar to those produced by the gravitational instability \citep{hall2020}.
+Also apparent is an ``arc''-like structure in the $v=-0.5$ km/s channel that connects the northern and southern wings of the iso-velocity curves.
+This arc structure is not apparent on the $v=0.5$ km/s channel, although smaller arcs are apparent in the $v=0.3$ km/s channel (marked with an arrow, fourth column).

 The second row of Figure~\ref{fig:channels} shows the channel maps assuming all the SPH particles are on circular Keplerian orbits.
 The iso-velocity curves show slight deviations from pure Keplerian ones, likely due to the changing height of the emitting layer as the under-lying density distribution is not smooth, and some regions are more optically thick than others.
 Using the azimuthal velocity values from the simulation (row 3) only slightly changes the iso-velocity curves compared with the pure Keplerian case.
 The large arc-like structure and wiggles in the $v=0$ km/s velocity channel are not visible and hence we conclude that the azimuthal velocity perturbations only play a minor role in their production.